TobyJef/total-war-trumps/README.md

 ## Future Improvements

-- For a future update it would be my goal to add more units, adding further complexity to the game.
+- For a future update it would be my goal to add more units, i.e. Muskateers and re working the win/loss logic argument within the game.
+Hopefully to possibly reduce the amount of drawn rounds when using four cards and adding further complexity to the game.
 - I would also like to include a drop down option, allowing players to change the time period and the in game units. i.e. A Roman Empire update, Roman Urban Cohorts taking place of Sword Samurai, etc.
   ![New Units](assets/images/documentation/roman-units.webp)